 The Breaker Box

-Circuit breakers have been around since 1900, but because breakers and breaker boxes are expensive, and fuses work well, breakers didn't become popular until the mid-1950s.
+Circuit breakers have been around since 1900, but because breakers and breaker boxes are expensive and fuses work well, breakers didn't become popular until the mid-1950s.
 That's when the 60-amp service panel, featuring a 240-volt feed, was introduced.
 Breakers are reusable, which is a great advantage over fuses.
 Each one contains a magnetic circuit that pulls a lever to trip the breaker when the current exceeds the breaker's rating.
-It's a simple matter for a homeowner to reset a tripped breaker, but even though you can reset them, circuit breakers don't last forever.
+It's a simple matter for a homeowner to reset a tripped breaker, but even though you can reset them, circuit breakers sometimes need to be replaced since they don't last forever.